 Sourcewise aims to support the most vulnerable communities through all programs and services provided directly and through our network of grantees.
 Sourcewise provides culturally sensitive programs and conducts outreach to target hard to reach populations.
-All direct services and grantees participate in training to build cultural competency and inclusivity to ensure everyone can receive what they need through their unique situation.
+All direct services and grantees participate in trainings to build cultural competency and inclusivity to ensure everyone can receive what they need through their unique situation.
 Information is available in English, Spanish, Chinese, Vietnamese, and Russian.
 All Sourcewise programs have professional interpreting services available in person and through telephone conversation.
 Sourcewise has a satellite office in Santa Clara that is more accessible for isolated individuals.
 Sourcewise and its grantees also aim to reach LGBTQIA+ populations through targeted outreach efforts and providing a welcoming environment.
-Sourcewise will continue to increase the use of images on our website and in all promotional material to highlight the diverse communities in Santa Clara connecting with our diverse communities allows us to continue to serve the most vulnerable individuals in SCC.
+Sourcewise will continue to increase the use of images on our website and in all promotional material to highlight the diverse communities in Santa Clara County.
+Sourcewise recognizes that participating in continuous educational opportunities and connecting with our diverse communities allows us to continue to serve the most vulnerable individuals in SCC.
 We also have a workforce that is representative of the county we serve and continue to learn from these communities about how to better serve them.